 OS X News

-Alongside the release of the third iOS 7 developer beta earlier today, Apple has also released their third developer preview of OS X Mavericks.
-As with the previous developer preview, the third developer build comes exactly two weeks following its predecessor, and continues to address various bugs and add performance enhancements ahead of the public release of OS X Mavericks.
+Apple has released their sixth developer preview of OS X Mavericks today (as noted by 9to5Mac).
+As with its predecessors, the 6th developer build comes around two weeks following its predecessor, and continues to address various bugs and add performance enhancements ahead of the public release of OS X Mavericks.